 Workers comp is a no-fault system relying on the concept of work-relatedness.
 The basic premise: if an employee gets hurt at work, then their employers’ workers compensation policy covers their treatment, recovery, and missed paychecks (after a period passes).

-Work-related injuries and illnesses happen in a work environment, but work-relatedness isn’t as simple as if an employee is on the premises.
+Work-related injuries and illnesses happen in a work environment, but work-relatedness isn’t as simple as being on-premises.